caas-team/GoKubeDownscaler/README.md

 CLI: downtime="Mon-Fri 08:00-16:00 Europe/Berlin"
 ENV: (no env vars)
 --- Process:
-Exclution set to false on workload layer, not excluding workload No forced scaling found on any layer (...)
+Exclusion set to false on workload layer, not excluding workload No forced scaling found on any layer (...)
 No scaling specified on Workload layer, going to next layer No scaling specified on Namespace layer, going to next layer